 Emma Riches is a dance artist working in contemporary and experimental dance as a performer, choreographer and teacher.
 Based in Melbourne/Naarm, Emma is interested in the intersection of these three modes of engaging with dance and considers ways in which they can inform each other.
 Her choreographic work has been presented at Temperance Hall (Exquisite Corps, 2021), Dancehouse (Emerging Choreographers Program, 2020), The University of Melbourne (First Commissions Program, 2019), Melbourne Fringe Festival (Compass Program supported by Gandall Philanthropy, 2016/17), and LASALLE College of the Arts (M1 CONTACT Festival, Singapore, 2015).
 She has worked with artists including Benjamin Hurley and Luke Fryer, Jo Llyod, Siobhan McKenna, Alice Will Caroline, Phillip Adams and Matthew Bird, Victoria Hunt, Emily Johnson, Piaera Lauritz, Thomas Woodman, Shian Law, Polito, Deep Soulful Sweats, as well as Lucy Guerin Inc. and BalletLab.
 Emma is a graduate of The Victorian College of the Arts (BFA Dance, 2015).

-Anika de Ruyter is a dance artist based in Naarm/Melbourne.
-She completed a Bachelor of Fine Arts (Dance) at The Victorian College of the Arts (VCA), University of Melbourne, graduating in 2019 with the Orloff Family Charitable Trust Scholarship in Dance for excellence.
-During her time at VCA, de Ruyter worked with various choreographers including Prue Lang, Sue Healey, Alisdair Macindoe and Larissa McGowan.
-She also performed in the National Gallery of Victoria’s Leap into the Modern exhibition, in a rework of Gertrude Bodenwieser’s Demon Machine by Dr Carol Brown.
-Dance allows de Ruyter to explore the body and its functions in an expression that few other practices can facilitate.
-Dance provides access to corporeal history and the stories that have been embedded and stored in the body through experience, whilst simultaneously generating physcialised retellings of these stories through virtuosic expression.
-De Ruyter’s practice seeks methods of articulating this process.
+Anika de Ruyter is a dance artist based in Naarm (Melbourne).
+She completed a Bachelor of Fine Arts (Dance) at The Victorian College of the Arts (VCA), University of Melbourne, graduating in 2019.
+During her time at the VCA de Ruyter worked with various choreographers including Prue Lang, Sue Healey, Alisdair Macindoe and Larissa McGowan.
+Whilst studying de Ruyter performed in the National Gallery of Victoria’s Leap into the Modern exhibition, in a rework of Gertrude Bodenwieser’s Demon Machine by Dr Carol Brown.
+Upon graduation de Ruyter was awarded the Orloff Family Charitable Trust Scholarship in Dance for excellence.

 Robert Downie is a sound designer and record producer from Naarm/Melbourne.
 He specialises in audio editing for media such as film and tv, theatre and contemporary dance, and has production and engineering credits on over 60 records.
-He also plays in a bunch of bands, usually making cool sound effects and rocking the bv’s.
+He also plays in a bunch of bands, usually making cool sound effects.